nastyabeggin/EPITECH_ls/README.md

 ## About
-It is a ls-command analogue made at EPITECH's course Unix system programming It reproduces ls behavior with flags:
+It is a ls-command analogue made at EPITECH's course Unix system programming.

+It reproduces ls behavior with flags:

  - t – time sorting